Improving Optics Control and Measurement at RHIC: Experimental Results

 \section{Experimental Results}

-The beam for this study consists of 12 proton bunches in the blue ring at RHIC.
+The beam for this study consisted of 12 proton bunches in the blue ring at $100~\mathrm{GeV}$, with $1\times10^{11}$ particles per bunch.
+The TBT datasets used in this study were acquired during RHIC fill 34486 in 2024.
 After the beams were in store, initial TBT measurements were taken.
-Since the insertion quadrupoles at IP8 have been unaltered, the data taken corresponds to $\Delta s^*_x = 0$.
+Since the insertion quadrupoles at IP8 have been unaltered, the data taken corresponds to $\Delta s^* = 0$.
+A measurement similar to that for $\beta^*$ beat and $s^*$ difference using R-OP in Table~\ref{R_IP8_Metrics} was also done for CF, HA, and GTLS.
+The same six initial TBT measurements corresponding to $\Delta s^* = 0$ were analyzed and the same metrics were taken.
+These results are shown in Table~\ref{LOMM_IP8_Metrics_0}.

+Overall, CF, HA, and GTLS outperform R-OP in measuring these quantities.
+On average, the $\beta^*$ beat is below $10 \%$ and while $s^*_x$ is shown to measure slightly off the expected value, the variation in $s^*$ is around or below $10$ cm for all three methods.
+The error in $\beta^*$ beat for GTLS is comparable in both planes to R-OP; however, GTLS measures a smaller $\beta^*$ beat compared to R-OP.
+Furthermore, the high variance at IR8 is consistent with the error analysis at high-$\beta$ regions; at low-$\beta$ regions, GTLS has a lower $\beta^*$ beat error as shown in Figure~\ref{fig:stdv_star} and Figure~\ref{fig:stdv_star_alpha}.
+The sample standard deviation measurements also align with the Monte Carlo simulation and analytical error propagation studies when $s^*$ is not moved in \ref{sec: Errors of Optics Measurement Methods}.

-The magnet strengths were then moved to $\Delta s^*_x = .1$m according to the trim file produced by $B$ corresponding to the appropriate $\Delta s^*_x$.
+When moving $s^*$, the magnet strengths were adjusted in the control room by $\Delta s^*_x = 0.1$m according to the sensitivity matrix trim file corresponding to the appropriate $\Delta s^*_x$ movement.
 After the movement, two TBT measurements were taken.
 The beam loss rate, tune, and beta around collimators are then monitored after every $\Delta s^*_x$ movement to ensure no significant beam loss.
 The magnet strengths are also monitored to ensure correctness and to confirm that magnet strengths have been altered.
-This procedure was repeated afterward for $\Delta s^*_x = .3, .5$m and again for backwards movement: $\Delta s^*_x = -.1, -.3, -.5$m.
+This procedure was repeated afterward for $\Delta s^*_x = 0.3\text{m}, 0.5\text{m}$ and again for backwards movement: $\Delta s^*_x = -0.1\text{m}, -0.3\text{m}, -0.5\text{m}$.

-After the TBT data had been gathered, the linear optics around IRs were then measured through the RHIC optics program (R-OP) as well as TLS, CF, and HA.
-Upon observing the $\Delta s^*$ measurements at IP8, all methods demonstrate on average the correct general trend of appropriate $s^*$ movement.
-This can be seen in Fig.~\ref{fig:LOMM_IP8_err} for $\Delta s^*$ in both planes; the majority of measurements of all methods are all positioned near 0.
+After the TBT data had been gathered, the linear optics around IRs were then measured through the RHIC optics program (R-OP) as well as GTLS, CF, and HA.
+Upon observing the $s^*$ measurements at IP8, all methods demonstrate on average the correct general trend of appropriate $s^*$ movement.
+This can be seen in Figure~\ref{fig:LOMM_IP8_err} for $\Delta s^*$ movement in both planes; after subtracting the expected motion, the residual $s^*$ differences cluster around 0.
 This validates the methods mentioned in Section~\ref{sec: Optics tuning}.
-However, each method show distinct results in terms of beta beat and $s^*$ difference.
+However, each method shows distinct results in terms of beta beat and $s^*$ difference.